Comparison of Mega, iDrive, and Sync

 Sync offers all the security features that iDrive and Mega offer, but it does not suffer from their drawbacks.
 You can share files and folders, via link or via collaboration, while keeping the end-to-end encryption.
 And the desktop app does not let you through directly to the user account (the second factor of two-factor authentication is required).

 The drawback?
 The mobile phone app is painstakingly slow!
 (At least when you access it from Europe.)
 Navigating into a folder can take 10 seconds — meaning that going into some 6-level structure takes easily one minute.
-Also, the interaction with the native Files app on iOS is buggy and fails more often than it works.
+Watch the video on the right to see how frustratingly slow it is.
+Note also that Sync first shows files and folders that no longer exist, and notices this only when I try to open a file.